 Candle anemones produce a mass of fibrous roots which can be divided into two or three new plants after several years of growth.

-To divide into new plants, dig up your mature plant in the early spring.
+To divide into new plants, dig up your mature clump in the early spring.
 Carefully separate the tangle of roots to make new plants, each with their own crown and mass of roots.
-See below for specific planting instructions.
+See below for specific transplanting instructions.

 Candle anemone will sometimes reproduce vegetatively by growing offsets of its short rhizomes.
 These new plants can be separated from the parent and moved, or you can let them spread naturally.